(Enterprise is travelling slowly through one of the special effects department's ubiquitous purple hazes,

 TUCKER: A little woozy.

 PHLOX: I'm not surprised.
 You haven't eaten anything in four days.
-Get to the Mess hall.
+Get

-TUCKER: Aye, aye, Doc. (leaves)
+TUCKER: Aye, aye, Doc.
+(Tucker leaves.)

 T'POL: I'll assist you in waking the others.

 PHLOX: Oh, that won't be necessary.
-I appreciate the offer but you need some rest.
+I appreciate the offer but you need

+some rest.
 Let me walk you to your quarters.

 T'POL: Doctor's orders?